Completing the apprenticeship and traineeship (PDF, 156KB)

-- The employer, apprentice or trainee and SRTO must sign a completion agreement, stating that all training and assessment required under the training plan has been completed by the apprentice or trainee (and the minimum work requirements for school-based apprentices and trainees).
+- The employer, apprentice or trainee and SRTO must sign a completion agreement, stating that all training and assessment required under the training plan has been completed by the apprentice or trainee (and the minimum paid work requirements for school-based apprentices and trainees).
 The ATF-011 Completion agreement form will assist them to do this.
 The parent or guardian's consent* on the completion agreement is also required, if appropriate.

 - Upon receipt of a completion agreement signed by the employer and apprentice or trainee, and if the SRTO agrees the apprentice or trainee has completed all training and assessment required under the training plan and they have issued the qualification, the SRTO must promptly sign the completion agreement and send it to the department within 10 days after it is signed.

 - Upon receiving the completion agreement, the department will issue a completion certificate for the apprenticeship or traineeship if satisfied that the apprentice or trainee has completed the apprenticeship or traineeship.

 - If however it is decided that the apprenticeship or traineeship has not been completed, the department will send written notice to the employer, apprentice or trainee, SRTO and parent or guardian* informing them of the decision.

 Please note that where a training contract has been temporarily transferred, the original employer must sign the completion agreement, not the temporary employer.

 Upon completion of an apprenticeship in trades such as electrical or plumbing and draining, a work licence may be required for the apprentice to carry out work.
 The employer should be able to provide assistance on this topic.
 Otherwise the apprentice can contact: